transkatgirl/KatVisualizer/README.md

 ## Building

+If you'd like to avoid building the program from source code, [binary releases](https://github.com/transkatgirl/KatVisualizer/releases) are available.

 Compiling this program requires the [Rust Programming Language](https://rust-lang.org/tools/install/).

 In order to build this program as a VST3 plugin, run the following command: